 Natural gas driven equipment can produce the same benefits as electric cogen with up to 20% higher efficiency.

-One of our long-time customers was concerned about increasing power costs, as one of their manufacturing plants in Massachusetts was facing rising utility “demand charges” for peak power usage.
+A long-time customer was concerned about increasing power costs, as one of its manufacturing plants in Massachusetts was facing rising utility “demand charges” for peak power usage.
 The scenario presented an opportunity for our engineering team to go beyond traditional Combined Heat & Power (CHP) and dramatically reduce peak electricity and demand charges.

 As described in a previous post, cogen is “the simultaneous generation of two useful forms of energy using one source.”
 In the most common cogen systems, a natural gas engine drives a generator to produce electricity as the primary energy, also producing a heat byproduct that can be captured for a secondary use.